USA19/next-starter/README.md

 # Next.js Starter Packages

-This repository contains starter packages Rest API's, Tailwind and JavaScript/Typescript.
+This repository contains starter packages Rest API's, Tailwind, Material-ui and JavaScript/Typescript.

 ## Included Packages:

 - ### Next-Starter-Javascript-Tailwind:

-  A Next.js starter package pre-configured for Rest API's integration.

 - ### Next-Starter-Typescript-Tailwind:

-  A Next.js package that integrates TypeORM with GraphQL for efficient data handling.
+- ### Next-Starter-Typescript-Mui:

-Each package comes equipped with pre-configured user authentication and authorization modules using `next-auth`.
+Each package comes equipped with pre-configured user authentication and authorization modules using `next-auth` but the `Next-Starter-Typescript-Mui` has the [next-auth-v5 (beta version)](https://authjs.dev/getting-started) integrated in it.

 ## Getting Started: